Jeffrey-P-McAteer/face-overlay/README.md

 3. **Basic mouse tracking**: Uses simplified position detection for demo
 4. **Wayland-only**: Designed specifically for wlr-layer-shell protocol

+## ✅ Fixed: Real Camera Support Enabled

+**Previous Issue**: Real camera support was feature-gated and disabled by default, causing the warning "Real camera support not enabled, using simulated feed".

+**Status**: ✅ **FIXED** - Real camera support is now enabled by default and will attempt to use actual webcam hardware.

 ## ✅ Fixed: Mock Segmented Image Display Issue

 **Previous Issue**: The mock segmented image was not displaying on screen even though the warning was printed.